SlavaMelanko/cpp20/concurrency/README.md

     }
     ```

+  ### Semaphores

-  - **Semaphores** - lightweight synchronization primitives that can be used to implement any other synchronization concepts (mutex, latches, barries, ...).
+  Semaphores is a lightweight synchronization primitives that can be used to implement any other synchronization concepts (mutex, latches, barries, ...).
 There are two types:
     - **counting** semaphore models a non-negative resource count
     - **binary** semaphore has only 1 slot, i.e. two possible states - free and not free
       ```cpp
       using binary_semaphore = counting_semaphore<1>;
       ```